It’s been years since the last theatrical Batman spoof movie came

 just glad the movie has some quiet scenes to let some characters emotions sink

 in.
-Now there are some genuinely touching scenes, and I do like the message
+There are in fact some genuinely touching scenes, and I do like the message

 overall.
 Heck, I’m amazed that a film of this sort even has a moral or theme,